 Increases in woodland area result from the creation of new woodland.
-This can be achieved through new planting or by natural colonisation of trees on land near existing woodland.
-Further information is available in the section on New Planting.
+This can be achieved through new planting or by natural colonisation of trees.
+Further information is available in the section on new planting.

 Decreases in woodland area result from the conversion of woodland to other land uses.
 Regulatory approval is usually required before trees can be felled.
 Felling approval will normally require the area to be restocked, but there are some cases in which trees may be permanently removed, generally for environmental reasons.
 The permanent removal of trees may also be authorised under planning regulations, to enable development.